The following information can be found on this page:

 Definition: Total expenditures for the direct role and mission activities of an institution.
 It includes functional classifications of expenditures for instruction, research, public service, academic support, student services, institutional support, operations and maintenance, and scholarships and fellowships.

-Until 2012-2013, the NCAA did not require member institutions to report E&G data on its NCAA Financial Report forms.
+Until 2012-2013, the NCAA did not require member institutions to report E&G data on its NCAA MFRS report forms.
 The E&G data reported to the NCAA may differ from the amounts in this database, which is pulled from data the institutions reported to IPEDS.
 The difference may be due to NCAA definitional differences with the official definition used in the IPEDS database (mentioned above).
 To be consistent over time, this database uses the commonly agreed-upon NACUBO definition to collect and report the data.
 (Data from IPEDS/methodology from American Institutes for Research and NACUBO).

 In IPEDS, Pennsylvania State University provided allocation factors for distributing finance data from Pennsylvania State University-Main Campus among all campuses until the data cycle for the 2020 academic year when they began reporting as a single entity, reverting to the previous method in 2022.
 To maintain consistency, estimated allocation factors were applied for 2020 and 2021.